Yvette Espinosa

 Yvette Espinosa (1911–1992) was an English ballerina.
-She was born in England, the daughter of Eve Louise Kelland and Edouard Espinosa, founder of the British Ballet Organization.
+She was born in England, the daughter of Eve Louise Kelland and Edouard Espinosa, founder of the British Ballet Organization Mother of Tandy Muir-Warden (J. David Barron) and Dayle Rasmussen (George Rasmussen).

 Following her success as a performer and teacher, she joined her brother, Edward Kelland-Espinosa, in devoting her career to developing the BBO and raising the standard of teaching throughout the country and abroad.